Agent OS

 It’s a company that IS AI.

-The only question left is how fast it happens.
+The only question left is how deliberately we scale what already works.

 1. Matt Shumer, “Something Big Is Happening,” shumer.dev, Feb 2026